textmate/latex.tmbundle/Support/help.markdown

         Editor: mate
         Editor options: -l %line "%file"
-In Skim or PDFView, these are already set by default.
+In Skim these are already set by default.

     This assumes that you have installed `mate` (see Help → Terminal Usage… in TextMate).
 You may want to provide a full path to `mate` if it is not found by TeXniscope.
 After this is done, command-clicking (⌘) at a location in the PDF file (as shown in TeXniscope/Skim) should take you to the corresponding location in TextMate.